AdrienW86/Wealth-Health-react/README.md

 ## Installation
 ***

-Clone this repository and run > npm install
+Clone this repository and run

+> npm install

+to install dependencies

-and run > npm start to launch the project.
+> npm start

+to launch the project.